julienfdev/rp2040-bsec/README.md

 The RP2040 BSEC Library provides an interface to the Bosch BSEC (Bosch Software Environmental Cluster) library for use on the Raspberry Pi Pico (RP2040).
 This library allows you to interact with the BME68x sensor for environmental sensing, including IAQ (Indoor Air Quality), CO₂ levels, VOCs, and more.
 The library has been tailored for RP2040 boards and uses I2C communication with the BME68x sensor.

+It uses the v2.6.1.0 version of the BSEC algorithm, which provides a higher-level signal processing and fusion for the BME68x sensor.
+The library receives compensated sensor values from the sensor API and processes the BME68x signals to provide the requested sensor outputs.

 ## Features

 - Provides data from the BME68x sensor through the BSEC algorithm, which includes IAQ, static IAQ, CO₂ equivalent, breath VOC equivalent, temperature, humidity, and more.
 - Supports configuration and state management of the BSEC algorithm.
-- Allows control over sensor parameters like sample rate and output sensor subscriptions.
+- Allows control over sensor parameters like sample rate and output sensor subscriptions by using the provided configs
-- Efficient I2C communication support for embedded systems.

 ## Installation